b0hdan1/ToDo-list_vanilla-js/README.md

 # ToDo-list_vanilla-js
-In this application you can:
+In this application you can delete, archive, unarchive and edit your notes.
-  -delete;
-  -archive, unarchive;
-  -edit your notes.